How to “Cold Call” Through Websites

 Hunter — Email Find Extension

 Find email addresses from anywhere on the web with just one click.
-Hunter for Chrome lets you immediately find who to contact when you visit a website.
+Hunter for Chrome lets you instantly find the right contact when you visit a website.

-Determine if you have to offer something the site or owner can utilize.
-Then, personalize your message.
-Next, which is essential, ask if I am interested in additional details instead of assuming I am.
+Determine if you have to offer is something the site or owner can utilize.
+Then, personalize your message specifically to them and their business.
+Next, which is essential, ask if they are interested in additional details instead of assuming they are.

-Never underestimate how your level of personalization, courtesy, attention to detail, and professionalism will encourage a response.
-Even if the website owner is not interested, they might be in the future.
+Never underestimate the impact of your level of personalization, courtesy, attention to detail, and professionalism in encouraging a response.
+Even if the website owner is not interested now, they may be in the future.

-I’m not online to be spammed with offers that a salesperson thinks I need.
-For website owners who didn’t ask for your sales pitch, you need to approach them with diligence and discretion not to be perceived as spammy.
+Business owners are not online to be spammed with offers that a salesperson thinks they need.
+For website owners who didn’t ask for your sales pitch, you need to approach them with diligence and discretion, avoiding a perception of spam.

 Personalize with Details

-That means you don’t whip off a templated inquiry that is not personalized or that you didn’t check to ensure it applies.
+That means you don’t send off a templated inquiry that isn’t personalized, or that you didn’t verify it applies.
 Instead, following the above tips can help you put a positive spin on your outreach efforts without annoying and possibly dashing any potential opportunities.